GMS6804-master/assignment/bioconductor_rnaseq/docker_build.md

   ## Assignment
 1. Complete the assignment described below.
-2. Upload a link to your dockerhub account.
+2. Upload the link to your dockerhub account.
-3. Upload a link with screen-cast.

 ### Prerequisites
 * create an asciinema account using email at [asccinema.org](https://asciinema.org/login/new)